 At this point, the degree is only offered on a full-time basis.
 However, you can study with the RSN as a day-class student or study the Certificate and Diploma in Technical Hand Embroidery with more flexible attendance modes.
 For more information visit Other RSN Courses.

 How many hours a week do I have to attend?

-This is a full-time degree course and due to the specialist nature of the practice we encourage 4.5 days a week attendance.
+This is a full-time degree course and due to the specialist nature of the practice we encourage 4 days a week attendance for all taught sessions.
 Workshops, demonstrations and lectures require full attendance but there will be the opportunity for study visits and independent / directed study.

 What is my final qualification?

-Our graduates are awarded the qualification – BA (Hons) Hand Embroidery for Fashion, Interiors, Textile Art, which is validated by the University for the Creative Arts (UCA).
+Our graduates are awarded the qualification – BA (Hons) Hand Embroidery, which is validated by Kingston School of Art, Kingston University.

 What are the catering facilities at the RSN?

-We currently have coffee and tea facilities available to degree students in the apartments.
 There are catering facilities available in the grounds of HCP via public cafe and restaurant facilities.
 East Molesey has a vibrant cafe community over the bridge – a short walk from the Palace.
-Some establishments outside the Palace offer special prices to RSN degree students.

 Can International Students apply?

 Yes, we welcome applications from international students.
 The Royal School of Needlework is a Highly Trusted Sponsor of the UK Visa and Immigration agency.
-We have been awarded the Quality Assurance Agency for Higher Education (QAA) recognition for its BA (Hons) Hand Embroidery for Fashion, Interiors, Textile Art.
+We have been awarded the Quality Assurance Agency for Higher Education (QAA) recognition for its BA (Hons) Hand Embroidery.
 This recognition of the RSN’s higher education provision now opens up the RSN degree course to applications from international students.